 Regulations also require the Office of Financial Aid to offer financial aid based on the results of the needs analysis from the FAFSA (calculated by the federal government) and to perform an eligibility file review for every student applying for the Federal Direct Stafford Loan.
 The Office of Financial Aid must review each application and will recommend an amount according to the number of credits attempted, the number of credits completed, the grade level, the cost of attendance, the outside resources available to each student and the expected family contribution (as derived from the FAFSA).
 Loan repayment will not be required while the student maintains at least half-time attendance (minimum six credits per semester, with all credits applicable to the degree program of study).
-Repayment of principal and interest begins six months after the student leaves school or drops below half-time attendance.
+Repayment of principal and interest begins six months after the student leaves school or drops below half-time attendance

 Effective for Federal Direct Stafford Loans first disbursed on or after July 1, 2006, the interest rate is fixed.
 Prior to this date, Federal Direct Stafford Loan interest rates were variable.
-Federal Direct Loan interest rates change from year to year (in July) and may also change specifically for one type or the other; Subsidized or Unsubsidized, Graduate or PLUS.
+Federal Direct Loan interest rates change from year to year (in July), and may also change specifically for one type or the other; Subsidized or Unsubsidized, Graduate or PLUS.
+The interest rate for subsidized and unsubsidized loans disbursed between July 1, 2015 and June 30, 2016 is 4.29 percent.
 Students who received loans prior to the aforementioned dates and who still have balances outstanding on those loans will continue with the interest rate rules in effect at the time of their original loans.
-Borrowers will be charged an origination fee also.
-The Origination Fee represents the lenders (the federal government) fee for making the loan.
+Borrowers will also be charged an origination fee.
+The Origination Fee represents the lenders' (the federal government) fee for making the loan.
+For loans disbursed after October 1, 2015, the origination fee is 1.068 percent.

-\Public Law 112-141 also includes a new limit on eligibility for Direct Subsidized Stafford Loans (SULA - Subsidized Usage Limit Applied) for new borrowers on or after July 1, 2013.
+Public Law 112-141 also includes a new limit on eligibility for Direct Subsidized Stafford Loans (SULA - Subsidized Usage Limit Applied) for new borrowers on or after July 1, 2013.
 On or after July 1, 2013 a borrower will not be eligible for new Direct Subsidized Stafford Loans if the period during which the borrower has received such loans exceeds 150 percent of the published length of the borrower's educational program.
 The law also provides that a borrower reaching the 150 percent limit becomes ineligible for interest subsidy benefits on all Direct Subsidized Stafford Loans first disbursed to that borrower on or after July 1, 2013.
 After you have received Direct Subsidized Loans for your maximum eligibility period, you are no longer eligible to receive additional Direct Subsidized Loans.
 In addition, if students continue to be enrolled in any undergraduate program after receiving Direct Subsidized Loans for the maximum eligibility period, the Federal Government will no longer (with certain exceptions) pay the interest that accrues on Direct Subsidized Loans for periods when they would have normally done so.